In Winds of Sand

 Original Performance on January 29, 1993

-SandS CycleS – an art film of Withers improvising at Coral Dunes, Utah and White Sands, New Mexico that is projected on an elaborate stage set; slides of sand dune formations projected on the floor with 8 slide projectors, technology available at the time.
-The stage dance work parallels the structure of SandS CycleS which is based on the Hero’s Journey* monomyth concept by Joseph Campbell, psychologist and mythological researcher, writer, and scholar.
+SandS CycleS (1993) an art film of Withers improvising at Coral Dunes, Utah and White Sands, New Mexico is projected on an elaborate stage set; slides of sand dune formations projected on the floor with 8 slide projectors, technology available at the time.
+The stage dance work parallels the structure of SandS CycleS film which is based on the Hero’s Journey* mammoth concept by Joseph Campbell, psychologist and mythological researcher, writer, and scholar.
 Hero’s Journey: innocent, martyr, orphan, caretaker, warrior, destroyer, magician, and the ruler.
+The decision to edit the film based on Campbell’s Hero’s Journey came after all site work films was completed.

 Withers “Statement to the Earth” – Program Notes

 “Maida Withers began exploring land sites as a place for healing and to develop artistic work.
 The Coral Dunes of Utah and the White Sands of New Mexico are the Earth site sources for In Winds of Sand.
-For Withers, the Coral Sand Dunes are a deep connection to her place of birth in Kanab, Utah.
+For Withers, the Coral Sand Dunes represenst a deep connection to her place of birth in Kanab, Utah.
 In 1987, Withers began the first of her land site process creations with “Moving Earth/Dunes.”
 In 1990, Withers and Verabel Call Cluff, studying the life and rituals of Pueblo Native American peoples in New Mexico, initiated the White Sands project, shooting many of the photographs included in the production In Winds of Sand.
-Withers and Cluff returned to the White Sands and the Coral Dunes in 1991 to shoot the dance video.
+Withers and Cluff returned to the White Sands and the Coral Dunes in 1991 for almost a month to engage in a “daily” shoot for the dance video.
 The performance installation of In Winds of Sand is a large painting, a subtle and shifting space much like the sands, that captures Withers’ experience of working and living with nature.”

 *The Hero with a Thousand Faces, book by Joseph Campbell.
 “In his lifelong research, Campbell discovered many common patterns running through hero myths and stories from around the world.
 Years of research lead Campbell to discover several basic stages that almost every hero-quest goes through (no matter what culture the myth is a part of).
 He calls this common structure “the monomyth.”